The 13 Best Cloud Storage for Photographers in 2025

 11. Photoshelter

-Photoshelter Cloud Storage
+Photoshelter Cloud Storage for Photographers

-Photoshelter is such a platform where you can store your high-resolution photographs of any size as well as create your own website using their available templates.
+Photoshelter can be regarded as an outstanding cloud storage for professional photographers who would prefer to showcase their work or want to create a portfolio.
+Photoshelter is such a platform where you can store your high-resolution photographs of any size as well as create your website using their available templates.
 You can use that website as your portfolio.
+And most importantly, you can even earn by using the partnerships with major print labs and their built-in shopping cart.
+You can also share your photographs on social media.

 You will have full control over the privacy of your website.
-You can select which photographs to keep private and which one public.
+You can select which photographs to keep private and which ones public.
 Moreover, if you want to be sure about their service, then you can use their 14-day trial option.

-Pricing Categories:
+Pricing Categories

-They are offering 3 plans which are basic, standard, and pro.
-Their plan costs $12.99/month to $49.99/month in which you can enjoy unlimited storage.
+They are offering 3 plans, which are basic, standard, and pro.
+Their plan costs $12.99/month to $49.99/month, in you can enjoy unlimited storage.
+Payment can be made from PayPal, Stripe, and merchant accounts.

 ProsCons